Ange Webster

 I took up women’s rugby and went on to have a successful 10-year career in the sport.
 Injury led me to further university study, this time at Waikato University to undertake a specialised programme in Industrial relations and Human Resource Management and Organisational Psychology.

-Nowadays, I only work by word of mouth, and I have always upheld the kawa of koha when giving employment advice because I recognise the stress and financial burden that is experienced when people have employment problems, and I am a strong advocate for social justice for everyone.
+I have always uphold the kawa of koha when giving employment advice because I recognise the stress and financial burden that is experienced when we have employment problems, and I am a strong advocate for social justice for everyone.

 I am a mum to a blended whanau of 7 kids, current ages ranging from 16 – 34 years old, and nanny to 4 gorgeous mokopuna.
 I value education and every opportunity to learn and grow.
 My whanau experienced a mixture of Kohanga Reo, Kindergarten, Playcentre, English medium schools, Kura Kaupapa- Maori schools and University.